dejan2609/tutorial-swarm-storm/README.md

 			zk1.openstack.baqend.com,zk2.openstack.baqend.com,zk3.openstack.baqend.com \
 			manager
 This will set up a Swarm worker on this machine and will also label it as the Swarm manager.
+8. Finally, set your DNS in such a way that the `zk1...`  hostname points towards `Ubuntu 1` and the other two hostnames point towards the other two machines you just started.

 Time to get to the interesting stuff!